 - 137. There were common factors across all care settings that caused or contributed to abuse and neglect such as the abusers, the lack of vetting and training, inadequate monitoring and oversight and ineffective complaints processes.
-Part 7 of the Inquiry's final report, Whanaketia Through pain and trauma, from darkness to light, can be read for a fuller account. - 138.
-Part 7 of the Inquiry's final report, Whanaketia Through pain and trauma, from darkness to light, also describes the factors that the Inquiry identified as having caused or contributed to the abuse and neglect of children, young people and adults in State and faith-based care.
+Part 7 of the Final Report can be read for a fuller account. - 138.
+Part 7 of the final report also describes the factors that the Inquiry identified as having caused or contributed to the abuse and neglect of children, young people and adults in State and faith-based care.
 In addition, Part 7 identifies the lessons learned and the changes made to prevent and respond to abuse and neglect.
 Part 7 concludes by setting out findings relating to: - > breaches of relevant standards - > factors that caused or contributed to abuse and neglect in care - > fault - > lessons learned. - 139.
 The Inquiry identified that four factors all caused or contributed to the abuse and neglect of survivors in the care of faith-based institutions.
 These included: - > factors relating to the people at the centre of abuse and neglect - > institutional factors - > structural and systemic factors - > societal factors. - 140.
 Children, young people and adults in State and faith-based care were diverse, with diverse care and support needs.
 Although each person in care was unique, every person needed support, strong protection, and safeguarding.
 Strong protection refers to a set of internationally-recognised factors that contribute to resilience because they promote healthy development and well-being and can reduce the risk of experiencing abuse and neglect.
 These factors are a combination of personal, parental, and environmental factors. - 141.
 The rights guaranteed in te Tiriti o Waitangi reinforce many protective factors.
 For example, connection to whakapapa, whānau, hapū and iwi are taonga protected by te Tiriti o Waitangi. - 142.
 Had these rights been upheld during the Inquiry period such as the right to tino rangatiratanga over kāinga, and the right to continue to live in accordance with indigenous traditions and worldview guaranteed by the principle of options these rights would have been amplified protective factors for tamariki, rangatahi, and pakeke Māori, reducing entry into care and the risk of abuse and neglect in care.